top of page

 This personal statement stands out because it:

-Highlights a Unique Background: The narrative of growing up in the slums of Manila and transitioning to life in California provides a compelling backdrop.
+Highlights a Unique Background: The narrative of growing up in the slums of Manila and transitioning to life in California offers a compelling backdrop.

-Emphasizes Cultural Competence: The applicant's bilingual abilities and commitment to serving underserved populations highlight cultural competence and dedication.
+Emphasizes Cultural Competence: The applicant's bilingual skills and dedication to serving underserved populations underscore cultural competence and commitment.

-Articulates Academic and Professional Aspirations: The statement clearly outlines the applicant's goals for advancing in nurse anesthesia and engaging in research.
+Articulates Academic and Professional Aspirations: The statement clearly outlines the applicant's goals for advancing in nurse anesthesia and participating in research.

-Demonstrates a Strong Commitment to Community: The focus on serving the Central Valley and the broader community underscores a commitment to improving healthcare access.
+Demonstrates a Strong Commitment to Community: The focus on serving the Central Valley and the broader community highlights a commitment to improving healthcare access.

 Frequently Asked Questions (FAQ)